Published on November 14th, 2012 | by Brian Greene5

-For some alternative views on the TUL Line of Pens check out Brad’s recent review, nice to see that it looks like he is back on his normal posting schedule after a short hiatus.
+For some alternative views on the TUL pen check out Brad’s recent review, nice to see that it looks like he is back on his normal posting schedule after a short hiatus.

-Again, big thanks to the fine folks at OfficeMax for sending over the review samples.
+Again, big thanks to the fine folks at OfficeMax for sending over the TUL Pen samples for review.